WebicityBrowser/Webicity/README.md

 ## Requirements

-Webicity is meant to be compatible with both Windows and Linux distributions with Java support.
+Webicity is meant to be compatible with Windows, Linux distributions with Java support, and MacOS.
-MacOS and other OSs are not supported.
+Other oparating systems are not supported.
 The recommended JDK/JRE version is Zulu JDK 17.
 Other versions of the JDK or JRE are not guaranteed to work.

 ## Checking out the code